-Under U.S. Treasury regulations, if a shareholder recognizes a loss with respect to the Fund's shares of \$2 million or more for an individual shareholder or \$10 million or more for a corporate shareholder, the shareholder must file with the IRS a disclosure statement on Form 8886.
-Direct shareholders of portfolio securities are in many cases excepted from this reporting requirement, but under current guidance, shareholders of a RIC are not excepted.
-Future guidance may extend the current exception from this reporting requirement to shareholders of most or all RICs.
+Under U.S. Treasury regulations, if a shareholder recognizes a loss with respect to the Fund's shares of at least \$2 million in a single tax year or \$4 million in any combination of taxable years or more for an individual shareholder or at least \$10 million in any single tax year or \$20 million in any combination of taxable years for a corporate shareholder, the shareholder must file with the IRS a disclosure statement on Form 8886.
+Direct shareholders of portfolio securities are in many cases excepted from this reporting requirement, but under current guidance, shareholders of a regulated investment company are not excepted.
+Future guidance may extend the current exception from this reporting requirement to shareholders of most or all regulated investment companies.
 The fact that a loss is reportable under these regulations does not affect the legal determination of whether the taxpayer's treatment of the loss is proper.
 Shareholders should consult their tax advisers to determine the applicability of these regulations in light of their individual circumstances.